Specifying headers and routing

 represents a wildcard.

-Currently, the wildcard can only be only be specified at the end of the path.
+Currently, the wildcard can only be specified at the end of the path.

 Therefore, /path/*